zcutlip/configure-with-sudo/README.md

 ## Usage

-Extend `GenericConfigure`, setting, at a minimum, an appropriate `argv` command & argument list.
+Extend `GenericConfigure`, setting at a minimum an appropriate `argv` command & argument list.

 ## Example

-The following class will install `pip` system-wide if it isn't already installed:
+The following class will check if `pip` is installed and, if not, install it system-wide using `sudo easy_install pip`:

 ```Python
 from configure_with_sudo import GenericConfigure